 Duration: 7-9 hours

 Our hardest day on the trip.
-We start the day from Batal by making our way up to Kunzum Pass at 4551m.
-We spend some time at the pass and view various glaciers and mountains from here.
+We start the day from Chandratal by making our way up to Kunzum Pass at 4551m.
+We spend some time at the pass soaking in the views of various glaciers and mountains from here.
 Kunzum Pass is the gateway to Spiti.
-Make our way downhill to Losar village cycling along the Spiti River.
-There are a few shops and guesthouses in the village.
+Make our way downhill to Hansa village cycling along the Spiti River.
+Enroute we will pass Losar where there is a police checkpost and also there are a few shops and guesthouses in the village.

 Distance: 50 km